alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 + Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount` .
 This command will give you a URL and a short alphanumeric code.
 You will need to visit that URL in a web browser and enter the code
 + Run `./Setup_SRE_VNET_RDS.ps1 -configId <SRE config ID>` , where the `<SRE config ID>` is the  name specified in the full config file, equal to `<shmid><sreid>` .
 For example, the full config file `sre_testcsandbox_full_config` will have `<SRE config ID>` equal to `testcsandbox` .
 + The deployment will take **around 50 minutes**.
-+ The VNet peerings may take a few minutes to provision after the script completes.
-  + **Troubleshooting** If you encounter errors with the deployment of the virtual network, or later with the RDS, do not rerun the scripts as they are not currently idempotent and can lead to different outputs.
-Instead, you should delete the entire SRE and start over from the beginning of this step.
++ **Troubleshooting** If you encounter errors with the deployment of the RDS, do not rerun the scripts as they are not currently idempotent and can lead to different outputs.
+Instead, you should delete everything that has been deployed into the `RG_SHM_<SHM ID>_SRE_<SRE ID>_RDS` resource group for this SRE and start over from [the beginning of this step](#tropical_fish-deploy-remote-desktop-servers).

 ### :accept: Disable insecure TLS connections